cookepm/elo-grad/docs/index.md

 - Interaction terms
 - Other optimizers, e.g. momentum
 - Extend plotting support, e.g. plotly
-- Support for handling correlation in scores
+- Support hierarchical matches, e.g. tennis matches with sets and games
 - Explore any ways we can approximate standard errors for the ratings

 ## :blue_book: References